Roastero/Openroast/docs/wiki/developers_building_a_distributable_pkg.md

 6. Type `build_win.ps1 -tool_install` and press Enter.
 The following things will happen:
     1. installer downloads for python 3.5 for Windows, git, and NSIS.
 (Note that the git installer insists on re-installing git every time.
 If this is something you want to avoid, you should modify build_win.ps1 to not download nor install git.)
     2. Install python 3.5 for Windows, git, and NSIS
+7. In order for the build script to invoke git, you will need to close the PowerShell prompt and re-start it.
-7. You are now in a position to fetch the source code from github, if you haven't done so already.
+8. You are now in a position to fetch the source code from github, if you haven't done so already.

 ## 2. Getting the source code